nhanhv-vn/example-compare-image/README.md

     + Zoom out/ Zoom in slider size
     + Zoom out/ Zoon in line width of slider
     + Change color of slider
+    + Switch vertically and horizontally to compare image